Vietnam is an emerging economy with a lot of potential for foreign companies.

 As an experienced EOR, NNRoad takes care of as all employment operations in order to legally hire employees in Vietnam; including running payroll, deducting individual income tax, managing social security contributions, work permit application, business expenses management, and office rental.
 When employees are hired through this method, they are legally employed through the PEO, but they will work on your company’s behalf.

 Before you set up a company in Vietnam, there are several steps that must be taken.

 The Vietnamese economy is still a largely planned economy, so many foreign investment projects must have government approval prior to starting.
 Therefore, it is important for foreign companies to know whether they will need to apply in accordance with application processing times and prepare required documentation.

-If your company is planning on being 100% foreign owned, an Investment Registration Certificate (IRC) is required.
-Essentially, it gives foreign enterprises the right to invest within Vietnam.
+If your company is planning on being 100% foreign-owned, an Investment Registration Certificate (IRC) is required.
+Essentially, it gives foreign enterprises the right to invest in Vietnam.
 To apply for this license, investing firms must: